learnk8s/learnk8s.io/src/clusterSize/content.md

 _And many more..._

-If you have only a single cluster, you need to do all of these tasks only once.
+If you have only a single cluster, you need to do all of this only once.

-If you have many clusters, then you need to apply these tasks multiple times in a consistent way — which probably requires you to develop automated processes and tools.
+If you have many clusters, then you need to apply everything multiple times, which probably requires you to develop some automated processes and tools for being able to do this consistently.

 **Let's look at the cons.**